Nuitka/Nuitka/README.rst

 .. note::

-   With Nuitka, you do not have to create platform specific icons, but instead it will convert e.g. PNG, but also other format on the fly during the build.
+   With Nuitka, you do not have to create platform-specific icons, but instead it will convert e.g. PNG, but also other formats on the fly during the build.

 MacOS Entitlements